-In very exceptional circumstances, where it is in a pupil's best interests, there may be a need for the school to provide a pupil of compulsory school age with less than full-time education through a temporary part-time timetable to meet their individual needs.
-A part-time timetable will have:
+In very exceptional circumstances, where it is in a pupil's best interests, there may be a need for the school to provide a temporary part-time timetable to meet their individual needs.
+A part-time timetable must have:

-- the written agreement of both the school and the parent/carers - a clear ambition and be part of the pupil's wider support, health care or reintegration plan. - regular review dates which include the pupil and their parents to ensure the plan is only in place for the shortest time necessary a proposed end date that takes into account the exceptional circumstances of the pupil, after which the pupil is expected to attend school on site full-time.
-It can, however, be extended as part of the regular review process.
-In some limited cases, a pupil with a long-term physical/mental health condition may require a part-time timetable for a prolonged period.
-Medical evidence will be needed, and external specialist intervention will need to be in place to support the child during this period.
+- the written agreement of both the school (Head) and the parent/carers - a clear ambition and be part of the pupil's wider support, health care or reintegration plan. - regular review dates which include the pupil and their parents to ensure the plan is only in place for the shortest time necessary